Native American Tribes of the Great Plains

 The Hidatsa lived in the northern Great Plains and established several agricultural villages on the upper Missouri River in North Dakota.
 They had a complex social organization and elaborate ceremonies, including the sun dance ritual.
 Hidatsa villages, with circular earth lodges, were enclosed by a log wall for protection against intruders.

-Fun Fact: The Hidatsa regularly engaged in battle; it was a way for young men to establish themselves as tribe leaders.
+Featured Fact: The Hidatsa regularly engaged in battle; it was a way for young men to establish themselves as tribe leaders.

 Photo source: Library of Congress